Common Objects Out of Context (COOCo): Investigating Multimodal Context and Semantic Scene Violations in Referential Communication: In-depth analysis of LLaVA-OneVision

+When noise is applied to the \emph{context region}, correct responses exhibit no meaningful deviation from the zero-noise baseline, indicating that when the target remains intact, the model continues to anchor its prediction primarily to the object itself rather than the broader scene.
+Incorrect responses, however, show a general decrease in similarity relative to the baseline, suggesting that context degradation harms scene-based anchoring when the model fails to identify the target correctly.
+Under \emph{all noise} conditions, the effects differ across datasets: COOCo exhibits patterns comparable to those observed under target noise alone, whereas in VISIONS, the incorrect predictions in congruent trials maintain their baseline similarity to the scene, and those in incongruent trials even show an increase in similarity.

-We further analyse these results using a Linear Mixed Effects (LME) analysis, with semantic similarity between predicted target and scene label as the dependent variable.
-We include noise level (modeled as a continuous variable, scaled and centred) and noise area (comparing target and context noise conditions to the `all' noise condition) as predictors, with random intercepts for scene labels.\footnote{We do not include a full random effects structure, as introducing random slopes resulted in poor convergence.} For this analysis, we do not separate correct and incorrect outputs, focusing instead on the similarity of the model's prediction to the scene in the two conditions representing the `extreme' cases of target-scene congruence, namely, the original and the low-relatedness conditions.
+We further analyse these results using LME on the COOCo data; the same analysis on VISIONS is reported in Appendix~\ref{app:results}, Tab~\ref{tab:lme-visions}.
+We treat semantic similarity (logit-transformed) between predicted target and scene label as the dependent variable.
+Noise level (modeled as a continuous variable, scaled and centred) and area (comparing target and context to the {\em all} noise condition) are predictors, with random intercepts for scene labels.\footnote{We do not include a full random effects structure, as introducing random slopes resulted in poor convergence.} We include both correct and incorrect outputs, analysing separately the two `extreme' cases of target-scene congruence, namely, the {\em original} and the {\em low-relatedness} conditions.
 Table~\ref{tab:lme} summarises the LME results.
-The most important observations are related to the interactions between noise level and noised region: for original images, as noise increases in both the target region and the context region, there is a marginal increase in the semantic similarity of the predicted target to the scene label.
-For images in the low relatedness condition, increasing noise in the context region results in a significant decrease in similarity between model predictions and scene label.
+The main effect of noise level is significant in the {\em original}, but not the {\em low relatedness}condition.
+The {\em target} noise area is signficantly different from the {\em all} noise condition, but {\em context} is only significant in low-relatedness images.
+(All main effects are significant in VISIONS; cf. Tab.~\ref{tab:lme-visions}).
+More important are the interactions: In original images, increased noise in the target or context region results in slight but significant increases in semantic similarity of the predicted target to the scene label.
+In the low relatedness condition, increasing noise in the context region results in a significant decrease in similarity between model predictions and scene label.

-\section{Attention Deployment Analysis}
+\subsection{Attention Deployment Analysis}

-Maintaining our focus on the 0.5B version of LLaVA-OneVision~\cite{li2025llavaonevision}, we now turn to an analysis of the model's attention dynamics under different experimental conditions.